Prapthi564/AIW-Azure-Virtual-Desktop/10-Security Modules.md

 ## Exercise 4: App Locker

+In this exercise, you will enable and validate App Locker within the session host by starting the Application Identity service, configuring App Locker rule enforcement, creating a packaged app rule that blocks Microsoft Photos, and testing the policy by attempting to launch the Photos app to confirm it is successfully restricted.

 1. Within the same Session Desktop, from the Start menu search for **Services (1)** and select it from search results **(2)**.

    ![](./media/services1.png)